 The Employment Law Manual and a Quick Reference Chart have been updated to reflect Wisconsin's lowered supplemental wage tax rates.

 This Quick Reference Chart provides employers with an overview of the current method required to be used in each state to withhold state income taxes from supplemental wage payments made to employees.

 The Taxation of Employee Compensation section of the Employment Law Manual has been updated to reflect new regulations clarifying when a "substantial risk of forfeiture" exists when property is transferred in connection with the performance of services by an employee.

 The Depositing and Reporting Withheld Taxes section of the Employment Law Manual has been updated to include final regulations issued by the Internal Revenue Service intended to help determine which party is liable for an employer's employment tax obligations under a service agreement between the employer and a third-party payor.

 Employees' salary and fringe benefits are subject to federal income taxes, Social Security and Medicare taxes, and federal unemployment insurance tax.
 However, certain cash and noncash fringe benefits may be offered to employees on a tax-free basis, while an otherwise tax-free fringe benefit becomes taxable compensation to employees if employers do not meet the rules for that particular fringe benefit .This section assists HR professionals in determining which fringe benefits (e.g., company car, health benefits) and other compensation (e.g., bonuses, awards) are taxable or not.

-In-depth review of the spectrum of Ohio employment law requirements HR must follow with respect to withholding taxes
+In-depth review of the spectrum of New Mexico employment law requirements HR must follow with respect to unemployment insurance tax.

 HR guidance on compliance with Social Security and Medicare (FICA) taxes, payroll taxes and federal unemployment insurance (FUTA) taxes.